The Fortune Teller

 June 14, 2343

-The Fortune Teller woke up early that morning to travel deep into the jungle.
-Once she finds Alexander, she'll read his mind and know his future.
+The Fortune Teller slid out of her bed that early morning.
+She packed a few items in to bag she would need when traveling deep into the jungle.
+Once she finds Alexander, she'd read his mind and know his future.
 The question was would she see him as an Omen or an Angel?

-As she entered the jungle, she took off her sandals and watched her step so she wouldn't step onto sticks, twigs, or insects.
+As she entered the jungle, her rough skinned feet never stepped onto sticks, twigs, or insects.
+She didn't even had to look where she was stepping.
 Vega's sunlight beamed through the forest as she traveled.
 The forest was an easy place to blend in with the environment, perfect to hide Alexander.